Get insider access

 7.8 Video Games (MMO)

 The ROCCAT Burst Pro Air is a very good mouse for MMO gaming; however, it isn't designed for this use as it only has two side buttons.
-It feels well-built, and it's suitable for all hand sizes using most grip types.
-Performance-wise, you can set the CPI precisely in steps of 50 within a very wide range, and its companion software allows for a high degree of customization for other sensor adjustments.
-Although its click latency is very good, it isn't as low as some other comparable gaming options.
+It feels well-built, has impressive click latency performance, and is suitable for all hand sizes using most grip types.
+You can set the CPI precisely in steps of 50 within a very wide range, and its companion software allows for a high degree of customization for other sensor adjustments.

 Pros